GlobalDataJustice/globaldatajustice.github.io/_posts/2018-10-24-ICRC-data-protection.md

 **Group Privacy Concerns**: It was encouraging to hear an acknowledgment that the risks extend beyond individual-level concerns with ‘personal data’.
 Can updated guidance address community-level risks (e.g. demographic information which can be used to afflict harm on certain groups)?

-We look forward to engaging the ICRC and Belgian Privacy Hub as they work on updates to the Handbook through 2019.
+We look forward to engaging the ICRC and Brussels Privacy Hub as they work on updates to the Handbook through 2019.